 John 3:16-17; John 5:24; John 10:29; John 14:6; Romans 5:8; Romans 6:23; Romans 10:9; 2 Corinthians 5:11-21; Ephesians 2:1-3; 1 Peter 1:3-5

 All those who have been saved should seek to live a life that glorifies Jesus Christ.
 By obedience to God’s Word and daily submission to the control of the Holy Spirit, every believer should become more mature and grow to be more like Jesus.
-Followers of Christ should surround themselves with other believers for the purpose of mutual accountability and encouragement.
+Followers of Christ are commanded to surround themselves with other believers for the purpose of mutual accountability and encouragement.
+This happens in the context of the local church.
 All followers of Christ have a responsibility to participate in the advancement of Jesus’ Church through loving acts of service, and a willingness to share God’s plan of salvation at every opportunity.

 Matthew 28:19-20; Romans 12:1-2; Ephesians 2:10; Ephesians 4:12-16; Hebrews 10:23-25; 1 Corinthians 6:9-11; Galatians 5:25